Improving The Modern Surgical Outcomes Report

 Without an automated means of capturing outcomes data, continued dependence on human reporting will be inherently suboptimal due to incomplete recall and documentation.

-How Do We Go Beyond Outcomes Reporting?
+How Do We Go Beyond Surgical Outcomes Reporting?

 Outcomes reporting provides an important level of professional and public transparency that can build patient trust and potentially result in practice improvement.
 However, the latter is not a guaranteed result of outcomes reporting alone.
 One study that compared 263 hospitals that participated in The American College of Surgeons National Surgical Quality Improvement Program (ACS-NSQIP) to 526 that did not found no statistically significant improvement in outcomes across a 3-year period at participating hospitals, leading the authors to conclude that feedback on outcomes alone is not enough to prompt improvement.